-Is chosen by the selection committee according to the following criteria:
+Is chosen by the CTFI Executive Committee according to the following criteria:

-- ➤ The candidate must be at least a 5th degree black belt holder. - > The candidate must have been present at a minimum of one ITF World Championship. - The candidate must be recommended by his provincial federation. - The candidate must apply as chief of delegation to the Canadian Federation.
+- The candidate must be at least a 5th degree black belt holder. - > The candidate must have been present at a minimum of one ITF World Championship. - ➤ The candidate must have at minimum a Canadian National Umpire B certification within 24 months prior to application for the Coach position. - ➤ The candidate must be recommended by their provincial federation. - > The candidate must apply as chief of delegation to the Canadian Federation. - ➤ The candidate must have a police and vulnerable sector check within 12 months prior to their application.

-Responsibilities of the "Chief of Delegation":
+Responsibilities of the Chief of Delegation

-- ➤ Has full authority to rule on consequences for athletes, coaches or officials of the Canadian Delegation with regards to any disrespect of the rules, in consultation with the coaches. - Meet with the Canadian delegation as often as necessary to clarify any rulings. - ➤ Assist coaches in communications with the Tournament Committee or Umpire Committee as required. - Must be present at any meeting where their attendance is required: ITF Congress meeting, other ITF meetings, competition draws, problems with the delegation, etc. - Call regular meetings with the coaches during pre-competition and competition periods to assess the current status and possible changes concerning the delegation.
+- ➤ Has full authority to rule on consequences for athletes, coaches or officials of the Canadian Delegation with regards to any disrespect of the rules, in consultation with the coaches. - ➤ Meet with the Canadian delegation as often as necessary to clarify any rulings. - Assist coaches in communications with the Tournament Committee or Umpire Committee as required. - Must be present at any meeting where their attendance is required: ITF Congress meeting, other ITF meetings, competition draws, problems with the delegation, etc. - ➤ Call regular meetings with the coaches during pre-competition and competition periods to assess the current status and possible changes concerning the delegation.